yrambler2001/vault/README.md

 cd frontend
 npm install
 npm run dev

 ```

 ### 6. Access

 Open `https://localhost:5173` in your browser.
 Accept the self-signed certificate warning (development only).

+## ⚠️ Security Requirements

+**This application MUST be run over HTTPS at all times**, including during
+development. **Plain HTTP is NOT supported and will NOT work.**

+The following features require a secure context (HTTPS):

+- Session cookies (`secure: true` — browsers refuse to send these over HTTP)
+- WebAuthn API (completely unavailable over HTTP)
+- Web Crypto API / SubtleCrypto (unavailable over HTTP)
+- CSRF protection (depends on secure cookies)

+The backend will **refuse to start** without valid TLS certificates configured
+via `TLS_CERT_PATH` and `TLS_KEY_PATH` environment variables.
+There is no
+HTTP fallback mode and there never will be.

+For development, self-signed certificates are generated automatically by Vite
+for the frontend, and can be created manually for the backend (see Setup below).

+For production, use proper TLS certificates (e.g., Let's Encrypt).

+## ⚠️ Sessions Are In-Memory Only

+All sessions are stored in server memory. **A server restart will terminate
+ALL active sessions.** Users must re-authenticate after a restart.
+This is
+**by design** — it ensures no stale session data persists on disk, reduces
+attack surface, and the HMAC secret regeneration on restart automatically
+invalidates any stolen session tokens.